dantasfiles/dantasfiles.github.io/_posts/2024-12-27-notes-on-oodds.md

 - The book's algorithm doesn't check for n == k because of its partitioning scheme.
 This may be an allowed optimization with certain partitioning schemes.

 ## 22. Graphs and graph representations
+- Graph is defined in [Wikipedia](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) as "_graph is a structure consisting of a set of objects where some pairs of the objects are in some sense "related".
+The objects are represented by abstractions called vertices (also called nodes or points) and each of the related pairs of vertices is called an edge...
+The edges may be directed or undirected....
+A weighted graph or a network is a graph in which a number (the weight) is assigned to each edge....
+A binary relation R on a set X defines a directed graph.
+An element x of X is a direct predecessor of an element y of X if and only if xRy_"
+- Garbage collection is defined by [Wikipedia](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) as "_form of automatic memory management.
+The garbage collector attempts to reclaim memory that was allocated by the program, but is no longer referenced"_
+- Reachability is defined in [Wikipedia](https://en.wikipedia.org/wiki/Reachability) as "_ability to get from one vertex to another within a graph_"
+- The book points out that many variants of graph problems are NP-complete
+- Vertex is defined in [Wikipedia](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) as "_vertex (plural vertices) or node is the fundamental unit of which graphs are formed: an undirected graph consists of a set of vertices and a set of edges (unordered pairs of vertices), while a directed graph consists of a set of vertices and a set of arcs (ordered pairs of vertices)....
+The degree of a vertex, denoted 𝛿(v) in a graph is the number of edges incident to it...
+In a directed graph, one can distinguish the outdegree (number of outgoing edges), denoted 𝛿+(v), from the indegree (number of incoming edges), denoted 𝛿−(v); a source vertex is a vertex with indegree zero, while a sink vertex is a vertex with outdegree zero_"
+- Adjacency matrix is defined in [Wikipedia](https://en.wikipedia.org/wiki/Adjacency_matrix) as "_a square matrix used to represent a finite graph.
+The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph_"
+-